A differential analogue of the wild automorphism conjecture: Transitivity of the automorphism group

+If $K=k$, so that $\delta$ is the trivial derivation, then a $D$-variety is just a variety equipped with a vector field, and the $D$-subvarieties are just the invariant subvarieties of that vector field.
+So the context of $D$-varieties extends that of algebraic vector fields.
+We will be interested in a situation where it may be that $K\neq k$ but where $Y$ is defined over~$k$ in the sense that it is the base extension of a variety $X$ over $k$.
+We denote this by $Y=X_K$.
+Note that in this case $\tau Y=(TX)_K$.

-\begin{proposition} Let $X$ be an irreducible projective variety over $k$, let $v$ be an algebraic vector field on $X$, and let $Z\subseteq X$ be a subvariety.
-If $Z$ is $\aut_0(X)$-invariant then $Z$ is an invariant subvariety of $(X,v)$. \end{proposition}
+\begin{proposition} Suppose $(K,\delta)$ is an algebraically closed differential field of characteristic zero with field of constants~$k$.
+Suppose $X$ is an irreducible projective variety over $k$ and $Z\subseteq X$ is a closed subvariety that is $\aut_0(X)$-invariant.
+Then $Z_K$ is a $D$-subvariety of $(X_K,s)$, for any $D$-variety structure $s$ on $X_K$ over $(K,\delta)$.

+In particular, every $\aut_0(X)$-invariant subvariety of~$X$ is invariant for any algebraic vector field on~$X$. \end{proposition}